Zero Coal Dust Foundry: A Practical Guide to Eliminating Coal Dust from Green Sand

 Step 1: Understand What Coal Dust Actually Does (and Doesn't Do)

-The goal of a zero coal dust foundry isn't to eliminate the non-wetting barrier.
-It's to achieve that barrier through a different mechanism — one that doesn't produce the destructive side effects.
+The goal of a zero coal dust foundry isn't to eliminate any single feature of coal dust.
+It's to achieve a protective interface at the mould-metal boundary through a fundamentally different mechanism — one that doesn't produce the destructive side effects.

 Step 2: Choose the Right Alternative